nccgroup/kube-auto-analyzer/README.md

 ### Master Node Security Configuration

- - Section 1.1 - API Server - All Checks Implemented (31)
+ - Section 1.1 - API Server - All bar one Checks Implemented (34)
  - Section 1.2 - Scheduler - All Checks Implemented (1)
  - Section 1.3 - Controller Manager - All Checks Implemented (6)
  - Section 1.4 - Configuration Files - TBC (need separate logic to access filesystems and check permissions on the master node)
- - Section 1.5 - etcd - All Checks Implemented (6)
+ - Section 1.5 - etcd - All bar one Checks Implemented (8)
  - Section 1.6 - General Security Primitives - Not implementing directly.
 These checks are unscored so not really suitable for automated scanning.

 ### Worker Node Security Configuration